 Flute, violin, and cello.
 7 ½ mins.

-A poem emerged through my compositional process.
+To my surprise, a poem also emerged through my compositional process.
 Each section of the music relates to a section of text.
-While the music may stand alone, I’ve chosen to share my poem in hopes that it will enrich the listening experience:
+While the music may stand alone, I’ve chosen to share my poem in hopes that it will enrich the listening experience.

 Poem by Nell Shaw Cohen

 ECHOES OF THE PAST

 Hundreds leave home

 Sing the Trail